 - 6 thin sliced boneless skinless chicken breasts, about 1 ½ pounds chicken (see Notes section below)

 - 8 ounces Italian seasoned panko bread crumbs,

 - 1 cup buttermilk

 - 6 slices Swiss cheese

-- Whisk together sour cream, yellow mustard, and honey in a small bowl.
-Refrigerate until ready to use.
+- Whisk together the sour cream, yellow mustard, and honey in a small bowl.
+Cover and refrigerate until ready to use.

-- Top each piece of chicken with a piece of ham and a slice of cheese and transfer baking sheet to the oven.
-Bake for 6 to 8 minutes or until cheese is melted and chicken is thoroughly cooked through.
+- Top each piece of chicken with a slice of ham and a slice of cheese and transfer the baking sheet to the oven.
+Bake for 6 to 8 minutes or until the chicken registers 165 degrees F when measured with an instant read thermometer in the thickest portion and the cheese is melted.

-- Place one piece of chicken on each baguette and top with the honey-mustard sauce and spinach, if desired.
+- Place one piece of chicken on each sandwich roll and top with the honey mustard sauce and spinach.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.

 This post was originally published on September 9, 2012.
 It has been updated with new text and images.